 Weather Tracking, ‘Round the Clock

-Royal Caribbean uses sophisticated technology, like the Global Maritime Distress and Safety System (GMDSS) to track and monitor weather patterns around the world.
+Royal Caribbean uses sophisticated technology, like the Global Maritime Distress and Safety System (GMDSS), to track and monitor weather patterns around the world.
 Our corporate offices in Miami and every ship’s bridge are equipped with computers, satellites and radars.
 James even keeps portable tracking devices with him at all times.

-What’s more, our officers on board are constantly monitoring information provided by the National Oceanic and Atmospheric Administration (NOAA).
-Stationed throughout the ship, these officers are responsible for making sure guests are safe and comfortable should inclement weather arise.
+What’s more, there are officers on board who are constantly monitoring information provided by the National Oceanic and Atmospheric Administration (NOAA).
+Stationed throughout the ship, these officers are responsible for making sure guests and crew are safe and comfortable should inclement weather arise.
 And speaking of staying comfortable in less than smooth waters: “All Royal Caribbean cruise ships have stabilizers that act just like airplane wings,” says James.
 “When you think about it, air is water vapor, so the stabilizers are essentially lifting the ship over waves the same way a wing lifts a plane over rough air.
 This keeps the ‘rise and fall’ from being too noticeable.”